buildfirst/buildfirst/ch05/15_automate-component-build/README.md

 component install
 ```

-These are the steps I took to create this example:
+Below are the steps I took to create this example. _You don't need to run these._

 - `echo "{}" > component.json`, to get a basic `component.json`
-- `component install lodash`, which installed [LoDash][4] `2.4.1`
+- `component install lodash`, which installed [LoDash][5] `2.4.1`

-Afterwards, `component build` will builds the components we depend on, and puts them in a bundled `build/build.js` file, under CJS format.
+Afterwards, `component build` will builds the components we depend on, and puts them in a bundled `js/components/build.js` file, under CJS format.

-As you can see, we didn't change the default installation directory in this case, and at the time of this writing, it isn't possible to do so, as it's hardcoded into `component-installer` to be `'./components'`.
-If you find a way to work around this, other than doing `component install -o js/components`, which seems to be deprecated, please create an issue and I'll make sure to add it here
-!
+In this case, we've changed the build directory to `'./js/components'` in the Grunt task configuration.

-Once you've built the components using `component build`, open the example from your shell, like below.
+Once you've built the components using `grunt componentbuild:debug`, open the example from your shell, like below.

 ```shell
 google-chrome test.html